 The motion requesting that the record be reopened and the case reargued is interesting from a process standpoint.
 The Judge noted that the regulations require such a motion be filed within thirty days after a determination has been served.
 Since no determination had yet been issued in this matter, the Judge found that the motion to reopen/reargue was too early.
 That’s a timy of a different color!

 The motion to recuse Division’s counsel was based on Petitioner’s allegation that the Division’s counsel became an essential fact witness as a result of his filing a declaration in a federal civil court case.
-The determination doesn’t explain what was in the declaration, but I expect it is the same declaration described in Matter of Capeci et. al , an order related to which may be found here (and our write-up of that order here).
+The determination doesn’t explain what was in the declaration, but I expect it is the same declaration described in Matter of Capeci et. al , an order related to which may be found here.
 The Judge denied this motion, finding Petitioner’s argument to be without merit because (1) the taxpayer involved in the federal civil court case was not Petitioner; (2) Division’s counsel had not been called to testify at the hearing; and (3) it is common practice for attorneys to submit declarations in support of motions in federal civil court cases.

 The Judge did, however, agree to correct the transcript.